What are the 20 common graphic designer interview questions?

 The interviewers often ask this question to ascertain whether you have a clear vision planned out for your life or not.
 They also want to have a better understanding of your career goals as a graphic designer.
 Your response will also enable them to know how best you fit in the team.
 This might also be a trick question, as your answer must always align with the career trajectory of the role you applied for.

-Your answer should also include the skills you wish to gain when hired under that role and how it would contribute to your professional development.
+Your answer should also include the skills you wish to gain when hired under that role and how they would contribute to your professional development.
 However, ensure that you first research more on the company’s goals and values so that your response will not create conflict.

 20. What are your salary expectations?